roessland/most-beloved-go-crud-api/README.md

 longer than necessary since dependences are downloaded again every time.
 - "DB name same as application name" use-case is very common.
 Show error message before I submit the form.
+- Provide a nice way to enable running migrations as part of deployment, instead of during process startup, to enable

 ## Backlog
 - Add rest of the handlers